 Dr. Wister was a member in more than 50 nature and horticultural societies, including the American Daffodil Society (ADS).
 In 1985, this organization began presenting the “John and Gertrude Wister Award” to an outstanding daffodil, judging it in seven different characteristics.
 The website for the ADS is full of information about growing, dividing, and forcing daffodils.
 It also includes information on diseases and pests among many other topics.
 For more information on the society, daffodils and the Wister award.

 While pictures can’t replace being at Tyler for the annual spring display, we do hope they help us not miss the daffodils quite so much.
-All of the pictures are of Tyler with the exception of the daffodils with the orange cups.
 Please feel free to share your pictures of your favorite harbinger of spring with us #TylerHarbinger.